ablancomu/pysradb_docker/README.md

 ### Case 1: Download all the files from SRP256479

 ```
-docker run --rm -it -v /path/to/repo/folder:/home/docker/out -e SRP='SRP256479' -e THREADS='8' pysradb
+docker run --rm -it -v /path/to/repo/pysradb_docker:/home/docker/out -e SRP='SRP256479' -e THREADS='8' pysradb
 ```
 The __THREADS__ is an env variable to select the number of cores to download the study samples.
 If is not provided, the default is set to 4 cores.

 ### Case 2: Download a subset of samples from one study

 ```
-docker run --rm -it -v /path/to/repo/folder:/home/docker/out -e SRP='SRP256479' -e INPUT='subset.txt' -e THREADS='8' pysradb
+docker run --rm -it -v /path/to/repo/pysradb_docker:/home/docker/out -e SRP='SRP256479' -e INPUT='subset.txt' -e THREADS='8' pysradb
 ```

 The _subset.txt_ file should be plain text with one SRS/SRR code per line, whithout header.
+The github repository comes with an example file `sra_sampleID.txt`

 # Outputs

-The wrapper creates in the `/path/to/repo/folder` a folder called `pysradb_downloads` with all the SRA files of the samples.
+The wrapper creates in the `/path/to/repo/pysradb_docker` a folder called `pysradb_downloads` with all the SRA files of the samples.
 It also saves a table with the metadata of the downloaded samples.

 # Limitations